Jenselme/aurelia-piwik/README.md

 ## Usage

-Install the plugin with `jspm install aurelia-piwik` or `npm install --save aurelia-piwik` and register it in your `main.js`:
+Install the plugin with `jspm install npm:aurelia-piwik` or `npm install --save aurelia-piwik` and register it in your `main.js`:

 ```js
 aurelia.use